-Students serving as Executive Council members for the Associated Students of Whitman College will learn to:
+Students serving as Executive Council officers for the Associated Students of Whitman College will learn to:

-• Identify student issues and use appropriate avenues to advocate for constituents.
+- Identify student issues/concerns and use appropriate avenues to advocate for constituents.

 Communication & Collaboration

-• Recognize the importance of and actively seek contributions from those with differing perspectives.
+- Recognize the importance of and actively seek contributions from others regardless of differing social identities.

 Self-Management & Appraisal

-• Maintain accurate and thorough documentation of projects (i.e. tasks, timeline, budget, etc.).
+- Maintain accurate and thorough documentation of projects (i.e. tasks, timelines, correspondence, budget, etc.).

-• Understand and apply rules/protocol set forth in ASWC governing documents.
+- Understand and apply rules/protocols set forth in ASWC governing documents.